asppsa/archlinux-nix/README.md

 4. remove the ten users associated with the group; and
 5. remove the group itself.

-You can also specify a group name:
+You can also specify a group name to delete a group of users that are not specified in nix.conf:

 ```
 archlinux-nix delete-build-group mygroup